BS 7671 Compliant

 Maximum Cable Length

-Automatically calculates the maximum permissible cable run length for your chosen cable size and load before exceeding the BS 7671 voltage drop limit.
+Works out the longest permissible run for your chosen cable size and load before the voltage drop limit is exceeded.

-All calculations follow the current 18th Edition wiring regulations including Amendment 4.
-Values verified against the published Appendix 4 tables.
+Calculations follow the current edition of the wiring regulations, including Amendment 4.
+Values taken from the published Appendix 4 tables.

 Frequently Asked Questions About Three-Phase Voltage Drop